microsoft/checkedc-libc-test/README.md

 # About
-This is a version of [libc-test](https://wiki.musl-libc.org/libc-test.html) meant to test the [musl](https://github.com/microsoft/checkedc-musl) C library which has been converted to [Checked C](https://github.com/Microsoft/checkedc).
+This is a version of [libc-test](https://wiki.musl-libc.org/libc-test.html) meant to test [musl](https://github.com/microsoft/checkedc-musl) C library which has been converted to [Checked C](https://github.com/Microsoft/checkedc).
 The sources here have been mirrored from [this](https://repo.or.cz/w/libc-test.git) repo.
 This version of `libc-test` is